 Teaching

 I have two primary aims as an instructor.
 The first of these involves developing students’ ability to read even the most challenging texts carefully, extract the central arguments from them, and reconstruct these arguments in a clear, accurate, and (above all) charitable way.
-I try to model this both through example, as a lecturer, and via the writing assignments I give students, all of which involve a significant amount of textual exegesis.
+I try to model this both through example, as a lecturer, and via the writing assignments I give students, which typically involve a significant amount of textual exegesis.
 I believe that it is only by first becoming an exemplary reader of other philosophers that one becomes a good philosopher in one’s own right.

 Fourth Year Course in Philosophy, Ahmedabad University